Skip to main content

 LayerCurrent shape

-Public ingressInternet-facing ALB in public subnets with host-header routing
+Public ingressInternet-facing ALB in public subnets with host-header routing for events ingestion, dashboard backend, and Kafka UI

 ComputeECS/Fargate in private subnets